AbedalazizAbualhayjaa-hub/explainable-credit-risk-prediction/README.md

 ## Project Objectives

-* Understand and explore the German Credit dataset.
+- Understand and explore the German Credit dataset.
-* Clean and preprocess the data for machine learning.
+- Clean and preprocess the data for machine learning.
-* Train multiple classification models.
+- Train multiple classification models.
-* Compare model results using evaluation metrics.
+- Compare model results using evaluation metrics.
-* Explain model predictions using explainable AI techniques.
+- Explain model predictions using explainable AI techniques.
-* Present the results in a technical report.
+- Deploy the trained model as an interactive Streamlit web application.
-* Deploy the trained model as an interactive Streamlit web application.
+- Present the results in a technical report.

 ## Best Model

 Logistic Regression achieved the strongest overall performance with a ROC-AUC of approximately 0.806, making it the default model used in the deployed web application.

 ## Models Used